 A few hours after the photo was taken, the Apollo 8 crew made a television broadcast that was viewed by more people than ever before.
 But it is mainly the Earthrise photo that lives on in the memory and that has had an influence on our world view that cannot be underestimated.

 For the first time we saw in reality what untill then we could only imagine: the Earth as a beautiful blue, green and white sphere in an infinite black void.
-A fragile oasis in a hostile desert.
+A fragile, one-of-a-kind oasis in a hostile desert.

 Is it a coincidence that two years later, in 1970, Earthday was first celebrated, that Greenpeace was founded in 1971, that the Club of Rome report was published in 1972, that green political parties sprang up everywhere later that decade?
 I don’t think so.

 I made the digital mosaic shown above, a remake of the Earthrise photo, a few weeks ago.
 The news had been dominated by terrorists, populists and dictators; though it was mid-summer there hardly was a silly season.
 I am an optimist by nature and have always felt that we are slowly moving forward.
 Not automatically, not without a struggle, but still… Now I started to doubt.

 What I had in my head was a kind of digital graffiti: Make Humanity Great Again. soemhow it eventually became a remake of Earthrise.
 Unlike my virtual reliefs, this mosaic was made entirely in Photoshop, with creative use of layer effects.
 I may one day devote a tutorial to it.

 It doesn’t hurt to look at this mosaic, or the original photo, every now and then.
 Terrorists, populists and dictators should do that more often as well.